RohitKochhar/ns-covid-model/README.md

 **Using this data, my model is able to predict how COVID will spread in the community up to a week in advance.**

-I get the number of active cases from my MLA's Official Government FaceBook page.
+I get the number of active cases from my MLA's Official Government Facebook page.
 I use these values to validate my own model to make sure I can successfully predict days which I have the data for.
 By doing this, every day my model becomes better at predicting the number of active cases.

 `a_ActualActiveCases = [0, 0, 0,  0,  0,  0,  0,  0, 0,  0,  0,  0,  0,  0,  0,  0, 0, 0, 0, 0, 71, 64]`